Eswatini national cricket team

 The Eswatini national cricket team represents Eswatini (formerly known as Swaziland), a country in Southern Africa, in international cricket.
-The Eswatini national cricket team, which is administered by the Eswatini Cricket Association, became an affiliate member of the International Cricket Council (ICC) in 2007.
-The team, along with Cameroon, the Falkland Islands, and Peru, was promoted to affiliate status in 2007 by the ICC.
-In 2017, they became an associate member.
+The Eswatini national cricket team, which is administered by the Eswatini Cricket Association (ECA), became an affiliate member of the International Cricket Council (ICC) in 2007.
+The ECA, along with the cricket associations of Cameroon, the Falkland Islands and Peru, was promoted to affiliate status in 2007 by the ICC.
+In 2017, they became associate members.
 Eswatini is also a member of the African Cricket Association.
 The Eswatini national cricket team would compete in the World Cricket League Africa Region and the ICC Africa Twenty20 Championship.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Eswatini and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Eswatini and other ICC members after 1 January 2019 are eligible for T20I status.

 Origins

 Cricket was first played in Swaziland in the 1970s by white expatriates who had come to the country to work.
 Swaziland has played international cricket since at least 1981, when Zambia toured for a two-match series.
 From 1992 the country played in the Zone Six African Cricket Confederation Championship which evolved into the Africa Cricket Association.

-In 2007 Swaziland was accepted into the ICC as an affiliate member alongside Cameroon, the Falkland Islands, and Peru.
+Swaziland was accepted into the ICC in 2007 as an affiliate member alongside Cameroon, the Falkland Islands and Peru.
 Affiliate status was the lowest of the three grades of ICC membership until 2017, when affiliate membership was abolished.
 At that time all affiliate members of the ICC became associate members.
 Affiliate members cannot play Test matches.